flocked/AdvancedCollectionTableView/README.md

  - `menuProvider`: Right click menu provider for selected items.
  - `pinchHandler`: Handler for pinching of the collection view.

+ Sections and items need to conform both to `Hashable` and `Identifiable`.
+Internally the datasource uses the identifiers to

  ## AdvanceTableViewDiffableDataSource
  Simliar to AdvanceColllectionViewDiffableDataSource. *Work in progress.*